-I go downstairs at 10.10 am to get the shuttle to Dealey Plaza.
+I go downstairs at 10.10 am to get the shuttle to Dealey Plaza in downtown Dallas.
 Only it’s AWOL again and “won’t be back for at least 10 minutes.”
 What a complete waste of time this ‘service’ is.
 Luckily there’s an empty taxi passing the hotel so I wave it down.
 It takes me to my destination for $4.
 It rained overnight – there are still puddles on the ground – and the humidity has gone, thankfully.
 It’s a lot cooler as well, around the mid-70s.

 The tour lasts about 90 minutes and is good.
 I get to see around the city and learn about its history from the driver-guide.
 There wasn’t anywhere that cried out to me to get off and have a look around so the fact I didn’t use the hop on-off facility wasn’t an issue.
 Back at the departure point I’m in good time for my pre-booked tour of the JFK Sixth Floor Museum in the former Texas School Book Depository, the scene of JFK’s assassination.